bio-tools/biotoolsDocs/community_specific_guidelines.rst

 ..
 Important::
    The attributes required by *bio.tools* (tool name, description and homepage URL) are marked with a red asterix |asterix| in the editing interface, and must be given before an entry can be saved.
-You will need to provide more information - especially about the tool *function* - but this is enforced by *bio.tools* !
+You will need to provide more information to support workflow composition - especially about the tool *function* - but this is not enforced by *bio.tools* !

 .. note::
    It's possibe to create tool descriptions in JSON format directly in a text editor and paste these into the editing interface ("JSON" tab), where you see all the information that you've specified for a tool so far.
 You can work directly in this pane if you wish.
-This can be very useful when using the `EDAM Tool Annotator <https://bio.tools/static/eta/>`_ to define the tool's function (see the section on `EDAM <#familiarise-yourself-with-edam>`_.)
+This can be very useful when using the `EDAM Tool Annotator <https://bio.tools/static/eta/>`_ to define the tool's function (see the section on `EDAM <#id80>`_.)